 For more details on national digital identity systems, see ISACA’ article, The Importance of a National Digital Identity System.
 This article highlights current practices of select countries such as Estonia, China, UK, Canada, and Singapore.
 Also, see DigitalBenefitsHub’s Logging In and Providing Proof: A Guide to U.S. Government Actions on Digital Identity for details on NIST‘s role in setting digital identity guidelines and Login.gov, the federal shared digital infrastructure for authentication and identity proofing.

-4. Authentication: Methods Of Challenging Digital Identities.
+4. Authentication: Techniques For Challenging Digital Identities.

 a.
 Memorized Or Look-Up Secret (Password).